 -

-Prepare the dough: In a large bowl, combine the corn flour and salt.
-Gradually add the lukewarm water or milk while mixing, until you obtain a soft and homogeneous dough.
-Add melted butter or oil to make the dough softer.
+To prepare the dough: In a large bowl, combine the cornmeal and salt.
+Gradually add the warm water or milk, stirring constantly, until you have a smooth, pliable dough.
+Add the melted butter or oil to make the dough more tender.

 -

-Form the tortillas: Divide the dough into small walnut-sized balls.
-Flatten each ball with your hands to form tortillas about 1 cm thick.
-If you wish, place a cube of cream cheese in the center of the dough and gently close it before flattening the tortilla.
+To form the tortillas: Divide the dough into small balls about the size of a walnut.
+Flatten each ball with your hands to form tortillas approximately 1 cm thick.
+If desired, place a cube of cream cheese in the center of the dough and gently fold it over before flattening the tortilla.

 -

-Prepare the stone or pan: Traditionally, tortillas de piedra are cooked on a stone heated directly over the fire.
-For a homemade version, heat a cast iron skillet or heavy griddle over medium heat.
+Prepare the stone or pan: Traditionally, tortillas de piedra are cooked on a stone heated directly over a fire.
+For a homemade version, heat a cast-iron skillet or a heavy griddle over medium heat.
 Once hot, lightly oil the surface.

 -

-Cooking the tortillas: Place the tortillas in the hot pan and cook them for about 4 to 5 minutes on each side, until they are golden brown and crispy on the outside.
-The tortilla should be well cooked inside but soft.
+Cooking the tortillas: Place the tortillas in the hot pan and cook them for about 4 to 5 minutes on each side, until golden brown and crispy on the outside.
+The tortilla should be cooked through but still soft.

 -

-Serve: Enjoy the tortillas de piedra hot, with avocado salsa or tomato sauce to accompany, or simply plain.
+Serving suggestion: Enjoy the piera tortillas piping hot, with avocado salsa or tomato sauce on the side, or simply plain.

 Note